Names and Attributes

 hyperorganized as Walmart, replacing the top-down approach of their Colombian predecessors with a new

-business booming — prices are steady and demand remains high — unleashing a Mexican-style rampage in this
+booming — prices are steady and demand remains high — unleashing a Mexican-style rampage in this country

-country would only risk riling up U.S. law enforcement.
-The Mexican cartels aren’t fighting the War on Drugs in
+would only risk riling up U.S. law enforcement.
+The Mexican cartels aren’t fighting the War on Drugs in the United

 S, T, U